Data Storytelling: How to Tell a Great Story with Data?

 • Create a list of all the key points you want your audience to know about your story, visual, or analysis.

-• Categorize the list until you are left with only three major message points.
+• Categorize the list until you have only three major message points.
 This group of three will provide the verbal road map for your story.

-Now that you have put forward all points of your story, your conclusion should be short and powerful.
-In my report, I mentioned small 3-4 liner summaries to conclude why to buy a particular stock.
+Now that you have presented your story’s points, your conclusion should be short and powerful.
+In my report, I mentioned small 3-4 line summaries to conclude why to buy a particular stock.

 Types of Data and Suitable Charts